SEN Local Offer 2018 – 2019 – from the PARENT / CARER’S point of view : HAYESFIELD SCHOOL

 It is recognised that there are many students who underachieve as a result of Specific Learning Difficulties, which may affect their achievement wholly or in part.
 Such students are identified across the ability range.
 Account is taken of these difficulties when teaching sets are organised.
 Such students receive support for their needs through Individualised Learning Programmes or intervention programmes delivered to students with similar needs in small groups.
 These programmes take place during morning registration and period 6 after school so that students do not miss their lessons.

-At KS5, students can seek support at lunchtimes or other mutually convenient times.
+In the sixth form, students can seek support at lunchtimes or other mutually convenient times.

 4. How will both you and I know how my child is doing and how will you help me to support my child’s learning?